 A doctor will also observe a person’s posture, listen to any communication they may make, and watch their movements.

-If medication is not effective, a doctor may recommend electroconvulsive therapy (ECT).
+If medication is ineffective, a doctor may recommend electroconvulsive therapy (ECT).
 Doctors perform this therapy under general anesthesia, meaning a person is asleep and feels no pain during the procedure.

 Doctors may also try other brain stimulation methods, such as transcranial magnetic stimulation or deep brain stimulation, to reduce catatonia symptoms.

-People with catatonia are at risk for a range of complications if they do not receive treatment.
+People with catatonia are at risk for various complications if they do not receive treatment.

 Possible complications include: